 In April 2018, legislation took effect amending the Renewable Transport Fuel Obligation (RTFO) to:

-change from financial to calendar year reporting, with period 11 being a short obligation period from April to December 2018 to bring about this change
+- change from financial to calendar year reporting, with period 11 being a short obligation period from April to December 2018

 This section provides technical information, notes and guidance relating to biofuels.